damianhakert/damianhakert.github.io/source/posts/2016-09-01-September-Events.html.md

 Stay tuned for more on our stops near you.

 The highlight from last month was being present at LinuxCon North America for the 25th anniverasry of Linux.
-Amanda and Christian
+Amanda and Christian both spoke at the event.
+Upon reflectin on the event Amanda said, "The 25th Anniversary of Linux Gala was great to be a part of.
+Linux got me through college and several jobs, and it was neat to celebrate its success amongst other Linux professionals and even the creator of Linux himself."
 '/images/blogimages/amandalinuxcon.jpg'

 <!-- more -->